My Retirement Number: $1,777,777

 The Path to Retirement

-Once my magic number is reached, my portfolio needs to transform itself from a 2.5% dividend yield to a 4.0% dividend yield.
+09As you know, my current portfolio is built for growth and not for retirement income.
+Once my magic number is reached, my portfolio needs to transform itself from a 2.0% dividend yield to a 4.0% dividend yield, or use a hybrid income plus withdrawal approach.

 wdt_ID Year CAD Dividends USD Dvidends Gross Annual Dividend Gross Monthly Income Annual Dividend Growth